stand-art/jaxn/Specification.md

 #### Notes

-While parsing, an object key always results in a string and therefore, no ambiguity with the JSON values `true`, `false` or `null` will happen.
-Also note that `string` in the above grammar does allow the extended strings from above with single-quote, enhanced escape-sequences and even concatenation.
-It is *not* allowed to concatenate a string with a bare object key.
+Object keys are strings, wherefore the tokens `true`, `null`, and `false` are unambiguous shortcuts for `"true"`, `"null"`, and `"false"` when used in an object key position.
+Strings in object key positions can use the extended syntax for strings including the single-quoted variant, additional escape sequences and string concatenation, however unquoted object keys can **not** be concatenated.

 ## Trailing Comma

 #### Synopsis

-Allow trailing commas in array and objects to simplify manual editing.
+Allow trailing commas in array and objects.

 #### Examples